gli00001/DuplicatedBugFinder/README.md

    #### you can get the Base64Encoded from [online tool](https://www.base64encode.org) after inputting "xyz:123", assuming 'xyz' is your username and '123' is the password

 ```
-JIRA_HOSTNAME="www.dummySoFiJira.com" # I will be surprised if my coworker pings me for the real value, (⌐■_■)
+JIRA_HOSTNAME="www.dummySoFiJira.com" # I will be surprised if you ask me for the real value, (⌐■_■)
 ```

 ## execute: